SajedurRahmanFiad/PyDataman/README.md

 </br></br></br></br>

 # Lisence
 This module is completely free and open source.
 You can freely use and modify the module if you want.
-Any improvement will be highly appreciated ;) </br>
+Any suggestion will be highly appreciated ;) </br>
 Created by <b> Sajedur Rahman Fiad </b> </br>
 Email : <code> neural.gen.official@gmail.com</code> </br>
 <i> Let me know your valuable feedback. </i>